section-engineering-education/engineering-education/content/articles/stripe-springboot/index.md

 ![payment form](/engineering-education/stripe-springboot/payment-form.png)

-When we enter all the input fields and press the submit button we will be redirected to the checkout page where we enter the payment details.
+When we enter all the input fields and press the submit button, we will be redirected to the checkout page to enter the payment details.

 Enter `4242 4242 4242 4242` as the test card number, any three CVC numbers, and any future date, and press the submit button.

 ![checkout form](/engineering-education/stripe-springboot/checkout-form.png)

-When you press the pay now button the payment will be processed successfully and a link to our stripe dashboard will be added to the form.
+When you press the pay now button, the payment will be processed successfully, and a link to our stripe dashboard will be added to the form.

-The Stripe dashboard displays the amount of money that was paid, the date, customer, and the payment method as shown in the following image.
+The Stripe dashboard displays the amount of money paid, the date, the customer, and the payment method, as shown in the following image.

 ![stripe dashboard](/engineering-education/stripe-springboot/stripe-dashboard.png)

 ### Conclusion
 In this tutorial, we have learned how to integrate stripe in a Spring Boot application by leveraging stripe payment intent that ensures at least one payment is made for each transaction.

-In the next tutorial, we will learn how we can store the details returned by stripe to our database by creating a webhook that contains the details.
+The following tutorial will help the reader learn how to store the details returned by stripe to our database by creating a webhook containing the details.